virtual-labs/exp-dfs-iiith/experiment/analysis/comparison-of-bfs-with-dfs.md

 ### DFS traversal on example graph

-Similar to BFS lets take the same graph for performing DFS operations.
+Similar to BFS, let's take the same graph for performing DFS operations.
 The steps involved in the process are:

    - Considering A as the starting vertex which is explored and stored in the stack.
    - B, the successor vertex of A, is stored in the stack.